How to Start an Amazon Business | How to Launch a Product on Amazon

 Although Amazon is highly competitive, especially compared to 2-3 years ago, it is still full of opportunities, you simply have to select them correctly.
-For example, if you have a small budget, do not try to go after extremely competitive products.
+For example, if you have a small budget, do not try launching an Amazon product into a competitive market.
 Any product that has over 1000+ reviews will generally be very difficult to outrank as Amazon now sees them as the authority in that niche or sector.
 For example, if you check the image below, the top result has over 3000 reviews and has the “best seller” sticker on too.
 These types of products are very difficult to outrank, even if your product is better.
 The only time I would recommend this is if you have a large marketing budget ($20,000+), then it is possible to get very close to their position.
 If you do not though, simply select a less competitive product.

 Below we are going to outline the exact strategy we use to rank products in Amazon.
 This is going to be a no BS guide you can follow step by step and implement for new, or existing products.
 If you already have a product/business and do not need to read step 1, skip to step 2 here.